teamhanko/hanko/README.md

 With Hanko, your users will be able to login to your apps with biometrics instead of passwords.
 On devices that do not support WebAuthn, or for the first-time login on a new device, a magic link (we call them passlinks) is used.
 If possible, the user is then guided to enroll their biometrics.

-- A polished, end-to-end passwordless user experience on the web
+- A polished, end-to-end passwordless user experience on the web (mobile app support is planned)
-- Mobile app support coming soon™
 - Biometrics, WebAuthn (passkeys, FIDO Security Keys), magic links
 - All edge cases are handled that normally will keep you busy much longer than you would like (e.g., account recovery, unsupported devices, multi-language UI & emails)
-- Self-hosted or as a lean SaaS hosted by us (coming soon™)
+- Self-hosted or as a lean SaaS hosted by us
 - API-first, small footprint, cloud-native

 Integrate Hanko in your web apps in just 5 minutes – with a single line of code – and never look back.